simonliuanu/PeakNote/Personas_UserStory.md

 **so that** I can quickly review key points without going through the entire recording.

 **Scenario:**
 Zheng holds a weekly team meeting where important decisions are made.
-After the meeting, MeetingAssistant generates a concise summary, including action items and major discussions.
+After the meeting, PeakNote generates a concise summary, including action items and major discussions.
 Zheng can quickly scan the summary to ensure nothing is missed.

 #### **User Story 2: Task Assignment Based on Speakers’ Inputs**